giornetta/giornetta/README.md

 Additionally, I'm expanding my skills in Game Development, focusing on Systems, AI, and Gameplay Programming using Unity and Unreal Engine 5.

+I'm an avid reader of essays, novels, and manga, a gamer, and I enjoy learning languages in my free time, such as Mandarin.

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/michelegiornetta/)

 ## Projects